 Giles has also recently appeared in the Supreme Court of Gibraltar, where he successfully appealed against a decision of a liquidator of a foreign insurance company in order to confirm a substantial proof of debt based on a UK judgment; and has dealt with the high profile insolvency of the Redcar based steel business operated by SSI UK Ltd, now in liquidation.

-He is currently representing over 300 claimants in a multi-million pound corporate fraud case in the Cayman Islands.
+He has also represented over 300 claimants in a multi-million pound corporate fraud case in the Cayman Islands.